Veselun3007/ModelPlaneInfo.WebEditor/Readme.md

 ## Conclusions

-For all the shortcomings of this project, it is a good example of both good and bad decisions.
+Despite several flaws, it is a good example of both good and bad decisions.
 It can be considered as a good educational project.

 Basic recommendations: